ToastyBuns3939/shinysong-translate/README.md

 This project is a toolset to translate *IDOLMASTER SHINY COLORS: Song For Prism* to English.
-It includes a few scripts to patch the game using these tools.
 It accomplishes this by modifying the localization file and Unity assets, aided additionally with dll hijacking through [scsp-localify].

 Guides for install and use can be found [below](#setting-up--getting-started).